bbrownekianda/docs/content/docs/getting-started/logging-in/personalise-workspace.md

 ## Design Login page

 1. Click on **Browse** to upload a logo or check the checkbox above the Logo URL to use the same one as used in the **Look and Feel** section.
-2. Under **Background** and **Font**, type in your hex value for your chosen colour, or click on the colour box and use the eyedropper or slider to choose your chosen colour, or type in RGB values.
+2. Under **Background** and **Font**, type in the hex value for your chosen colour, or click on the colour box and use the eyedropper or slider to choose your chosen colour, or type in RGB values.

 ***Design your Login page***